Pornographic film: Production

 Pornographic films are produced and directed at a target audience, who buy and view the films.
 Traditionally, the audience of pornographic films have been straight males, the male actor typically acted as a proxy for the viewer.
-A typical pornographic film focuses on a female performer, her male partner traditionally had no distinctive features.
+A typical pornographic film focuses on a female performer; her male partner traditionally had no distinctive features.
 However, there has been an increase in female viewers over time, and there have recently been efforts to increase the sexualization of male performers also.
-Efforts such as, men with charming facial features and well-built bodies becoming predominant in pornographic films, as well as the emergence of feminist pornography."'Artisanal, locally grown, free range porn for women" Nagy, Toni.
+Such efforts include men with charming facial features and well-built bodies becoming predominant in pornographic films, and the emergence of feminist pornography."Artisanal, locally grown, free range porn for women" Nagy, Toni.
 Huffington Post, 4 March 2013.
-Accessed 11 October 2013 Overtime a gay audience also developed, and the scenarios of the films adjust accordingly.
+Accessed 11 October 2013 Over time a gay audience also developed, and the scenarios of the films adjust accordingly.

-Pornographic films attempt to present a sexual fantasy and the actors selected for a particular role are primarily selected on their ability to create that fantasy.
+Pornographic films attempt to present a sexual fantasy, and the actors selected for a particular role are primarily selected on their ability to create that fantasy.
 The physical features of the actors and their ability to create the sexual mood of the film is the main factor in who is cast in certain roles.
 Most actors specialize in certain genres.

-Within the average film targeted at a heterosexual male audience, the primary focus is on the sexually attractive appearance of female actress or actresses, meanwhile most male performers in heterosexual pornography are selected less for their looks and more so for their sexual prowess.
+Within the average film targeted at a heterosexual male audience, the primary focus is on the sexually attractive appearance of female actress or actresses, while most male performers in heterosexual pornography are selected less for their looks and more for their sexual prowess.
 They are presented as being able to fulfill the proxy fantasy of the male watching audience.